Saudi chairs G20 crisis talks as virus threatens recession

 On Wednesday, Pompeo urged Saudi Crown Prince Mohammed bin Salman to "rise to the occasion" and "reassure global energy and financial markets".
 The G20 members will be joined by leaders from other affected countries including Spain, Jordan, Singapore and Switzerland, Riyadh said.

-Leaders from international organisations such as the United Nations, World Bank, the World Health Organization (WHO) and the World Trade Organization (WTO) will also participate..
+Leaders from international organisations such as the United Nations, World Bank, the World Health Organization and the World Trade Organization will also participate..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)